antoniogiacomelli/RK0/README.md

 _² Core system, does not account optional services and application size._

+## Major changes

+In this branch https://github.com/antoniogiacomelli/RK0/tree/rk0_1024prio you find the current version supporting 1024 priorities, instead of 32.
+As many tests have to be performed yet, I prefered to place it on a different brach.

 ## Use it

 > - [**Emulated hardware**](https://github.com/antoniogiacomelli/RK0/wiki/RK0-%E2%80%90-Running-on-QEMU): the provided Makefile in this branch targets QEMU